ngs-doo/json-benchmark/README.md

 ![Only just slower](results/mono-small-post.png)

 Mono is known to have few issues.
 First picture shows what to expect if we hit one of those.
-In best case, it's only couple of times slower than .NET. *It will be interesting to find out what exactly is causing massive slowdown in deserialization.*
+In best case, it's only couple of times slower than .NET. *This particular slowdown is caused by poor decimal implementation in Mono and long standing bug of trailing zeros on decimal.*

 ###Full results